Dustbin capacity: 0.4 gallons

 Should you buy the Shark Vertex Bagless Corded Canister Vacuum?

 If you’ve got carpets or a busy house that requires a regular deep clean, this is a great choice and worth the investment.
-Though if you’re used to a vacuum with lots of tools, you may need to invest in some of the optional extras to meet your needs.
+However, if you’re used to a vacuum with lots of tools, you may need to invest in some of the optional extras to meet your needs.

 The 25ft power cord isn’t super long, but it does mean you can vacuum on full power without fear of the battery running out.
-If however you have mostly hard floors and your house doesn’t get too dirty, this vacuum might be overkill, and you could save a few dollars by opting for a different model.
+If, however, you have mostly hard floors and your house doesn’t get too dirty, this vacuum might be overkill, and you could save a few dollars by opting for a different model.

 How does it compare to competitors?

-In comparison to one of our favorite upright vacuums, the Shark Navigator Lift Away NV352 (opens in new tab) this Shark canister is double the price.
-But for the extra money you get a lighter vacuum with extra features like the self-cleaning brushroll.
+In comparison to one of our favorite upright vacuums, the Shark Navigator Lift-Away NV352, this Shark canister is double the price.
+But for the extra money, you get a lighter vacuum with extra features like the self-cleaning brush roll.
 Plus, the flexible wand allows for better reach under furniture.

 One of the big disadvantages is that it doesn’t have the freedom of a cordless vacuum.
-We love the Dyson V15 Detect (opens in new tab) which is a cordless vacuum with great suction, but at almost double the cost of this Shark canister, being tethered to a power cord might seem like the more favorable option.
+We love the Dyson V15 Detect, which is a cordless vacuum with great suction, but at almost double the cost of this Shark canister, being tethered to a power cord might seem like the more favorable option.